What is screen scraping?

 Screen scraping tools

-If individuals don't want to screen scrape manually, there are several tools that can help automate the process, such as:
+If individuals don't want to manually screen scrape, there are several tools that can help automate the process:

 Screen scraping vs. web scraping

-While screen scraping is the process of extracting data shown on a screen, web scraping extracts data from the web.
-The two concepts share many similarities to the point where it can be said that web scraping is like a specific type of screen scraping.
-The main differences lie in where the data is being taken from and what is it being used for.
+Users have different scraping techniques to choose from when collecting data.
+While screen scraping is the process of extracting data shown on a screen, a web scraper extracts data from the web.
+The two concepts share many similarities to the point that web scraping can be seen as a specific type of screen scraping.
+The main differences lie in where the data is being taken from and what it is being used for.